Get in Touch

 • Handling client failover between servers

-6. Implementing Failover and Replication
+6. Implementing failover and replication

 • Installing the Shovel plugin

-• Configuring and running Shovel
+• Configuring and running the Shovel plugin

-7. Web-Based Administration Tools for RabbitMQ
+7. Web tools for administering RabbitMQ

 • Overview of the RabbitMQ Management plugin